-Our occupancy costs, which include both fixed and variable portions of rent, common area maintenance charges, property insurance and property taxes, remained at 6.4% as a percentage of revenue in the first quarter of 2008 and 2007.
-While rent expense increased slightly, it was offset by a decrease in property and casualty insurance.
+Our occupancy costs, which include both fixed and variable portions of rent, common area maintenance charges, property insurance and property taxes, increased 0.4% as a percentage of revenue to 6.4% in the second quarter of 2008 from 6.0% in the second quarter of 2007.
+Such costs increased 0.2% as a percentage of revenue to 6.4% in the first half of 2008 from 6.2% in the first half of 2007.
+While rent expense and property tax costs increased slightly, they were offset in part by a decrease in property and casualty insurance.